horizontalsystems/Bitcoin-Explained-Guide/README.md

 3. Getting Started with Bitcoin

-- How to acquire Bitcoin?
+- Buy Bitcoin with credit card
-- Bitcoin exchanges
+- Buy Bitcoin on exchange

 4. Storing Bitcoin (Safely)

 - Bitcoin wallets explained
-- What you should know to keep your Bitcoins secure?
+- How to keep your Bitcoins secure?

 5. Send / Receive Bitcoin